aiven/devportal/docs/products/flink/howto/real_time_alerting_solution.rst

 Set up sample data
 ------------------

+These steps show you how to create sample records to provide streamed data that is processed by the data pipelines presented in this tutorial.
+You can also use other existing data, although many of the examples in this tutorial are based on the use of this sample data.

 Before you start, clone the `Dockerized fake data producer for Aiven for Apache Kafka <https://github.com/aiven/fake-data-producer-for-apache-kafka-docker>`_ Git repository to your computer.

 1. Follow :doc:`these instructions </docs/platform/howto/create_authentication_token>` to create an authentication token for your Aiven account.

+   This is required to allow the tool to connect to a service in your Aiven account.

 #.
 Go to the data producer tool directory and copy the ``conf/env.conf.sample`` file to ``conf/env.conf``.